How to Adopt

 - Animals are not deemed adopted until all paperwork has been processed, fees paid, the animal is released and the spay/neuter is complete.

 Note: fees are subject to change per shelter management

 - Puppies (8 weeks) to 6 months: $400

 - 8 years and up: $150

 - 8 years and up: $75

-Adoption fees cover: Up to date shots/vaccinations for the pet’s age, deworming, heartworm test (dogs over 6 months), FIV/FeLV test (cats), microchip, spay/neuter and includes a free veterinary exam at Preiser Animal Hospital within two weeks after adoption.
+Adoption fees cover: Vaccinations for the pet’s age, deworming, heartworm test (dogs over 6 months), FeLV test (cats), FIV test (cats and kittens six months and older) microchip, spay/neuter and includes a free veterinary exam at Preiser Animal Hospital within two weeks after adoption.
 All animals are spayed or neutered before adoption.

 Please know that when you adopt an animal from the Heartland Animal Shelter, you are not “buying” that animal rather you are paying for all of the time, effort, medical care, and behavioral evaluation that is given to that animal so that he/she can become a healthy, happy family member.
 Puppies and kittens especially require lots of attention from early socializing to foster family care to frequent vaccinations.
 There’s no such thing as a “free pet.”
 Medical procedures performed by the animal shelter would cost well over $300 at an animal hospital.